jmjry/terminal-game/README.md

 * My original design path remains however it became apparent that the game could be navigated to completion very quickly.
 For this reason, I decided to add additional paths to each of the routes.
 * As the design path changed additional content was required to furfill this.

+### Future Versions:

+* In the future I would like to increase the user journey with a minimum of 10 decisions within each path.
+Alternatively I would like to explore creating one long path with multiple different branches.

 ## Technologies:

-For this project I will be using Python, HTML, CSS and some JavaScript.
+For this project I will be using Python, HTML and some JavaScript.

 ### Frameworks, Libraries & Programs:
 * [GitPod](https://www.gitpod.io/) was the version control used.